Maintaining your own safety is above all else given the current pandemic, but this decision is likely to cause debate.

 In such a scenario, a transition period will be difficult in which it is not known who is already immunized and who is not.
 Startup Vaccertify came up with an idea.
 It is still under construction: it is a prototype capable of providing a sort of vaccine passport.
 An easy-to-use digital vaccination certificate available on your smartphone as a sort of "Social Pass".

 What does the vaccination passport contain

 This sort of "pass" shows the name, a picture of the user's face, which COVID-19 vaccine he received and when the various doses were completed.

 To get a certificate from Vaccertify, customers will need to complete a Covid vaccination, provide government ID, and share a selfie.

 Vaccertify is under construction: of course, it includes privacy functions.
 It means that anyone who wants to see the certificate must have a specific pin to log in and look at it.
 But it is also true that the creation of a vaccination passport is the first step towards a real "social pass".

 An instrument hailed by some, opposed by others

-The idea of this digital “social pass” for Covid-19 vaccines came to Tiara Lyons, co-founder and CEO of the company.
-She said when she started looking for a babysitter during a pandemic, it became really hard to select and trust her.
+The idea of this digital "social pass" for Covid-19 vaccines came to Tiara Lyons, co-founder and CEO of the company.
+She said that when she started looking for a babysitter during a pandemic, it became really difficult to select and trust her.

 Tiara couldn't take a babysitter's word, and asking for a medical visit was too intrusive.
 So Tiara invented the Vaccertify concept, a real vaccine passport.